rohit-uf/tech-docs/coursera/google_python/intro_to_git_and_github/README.md

 - `git show <COMMIT-HASH>` will show a single commit and the changes associated with it
 - `git log --stat` shows the number of lines added/removed in a commit
+- `git log --graph --oneline` will show a graphical view of the commit history
 - `git diff --staged` shows the change(s) between previous commit and the staged files

 ## Deleting/Renaming Files